Ninouphar/fdf/README.md

 * **Graphical library** : *Minilibx* (from 42 school)
 * **Language** : *C*

 It takes a .txt file as an input.
-The file contains rows of numbers :
+The file contains rows of numbers : <br>
 ![File_format](File_format.png)

 Numbers represent the height of the "hills" and can be negative.